joshwadd/Advanced_Lane_Detection/README.md

 ###  Vehicle position

 The two fitted quadratic lines can also be used to calculate the vehicles position in the lane.
-Assuming that the camera (
+Assuming that the camera (and t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNTg1ODU2NV19
+eyJoaXN0b3J5IjpbMTE5NTM1OTY2Ml19
 -->